Toshini29/thesis/README.md

 ## Running the Application
 ### Prerequisites & Setup
-This project needs Python installed.
+This project requires Python.
 We recommend version 3.12, but support 3.10 and 3.11 as well.
+Further, git lfs is needed for cloning the example use case data.

 First, clone this repository and navigate into the project folder.
+If you want to use the example use case data, please also run `git lfs pull`.<br>
-We then strongly recommend to set up and use a [virtual environment](https://docs.python.org/3/library/venv.html), e.g., with
+We strongly recommend to further set up and use a [virtual environment](https://docs.python.org/3/library/venv.html), e.g., with
 ``` bash
 python3 -m venv .venv
 ```